-Book a 3-day Western Europe tour from Amsterdam to Paris, featuring Brussels, Grand Place, Paris, Versailles, and countless attractions in-between.
+Book a Western Europe tour 3-day Amsterdam to Paris, featuring Brussels, Grand Place, Paris, Versailles, and countless attractions in-between.

 You will head south across the frontier to Brussels, the Belgian capital and the political center of the European Union, after leaving Amsterdam in the morning.

 On the way, the tour stops to see the distinctive Atomium monument, a cell-shaped structure of spheres and tubes of stainless steel built for World Fair in 1958.
-We will take an orientation trip in the middle of Brussels itself, calling in at the
+We will take an orientation trip in the middle of Brussels itself.

 Over the next two days, Paris is your oyster as you enjoy guided tours around one of the most famous towns in the world.
 We will drive to the Place de la Concorde along the famous Champs Elysees, which played a key role in the French Revolution.
 You will also see the iconic Arc de Triomphe, the imposing monument that sits near the west end of the avenue and remembers the downfall of the revolution and the wars of Napoleon.